Acts of Kindness (Gemilat Chesed)

 Six times per year, Beth El members, along with members of other Jewish Congregations in town, cook and serve a meal for approximately 200 guests of St. Stephen’s Church Soup Kitchen.
 We’ve been told our chicken dinners are something in which guests really look forward!
 Contact: Diana Rosen at firstname.lastname@example.org

-Beth El Synagogue adopted its first Minnesota National Guard Unit in 2011.
+Beth El Synagogue began supporting its first Minnesota National Guard Unit in 2011.
 Since then, hundreds of soldiers and their families from all over Minnesota – stationed home and abroad – have received much needed support from dedicated community members.
 Goods for donation are dropped off daily at Beth El, and packed to be sent off to our brothers and sisters abroad.
 In addition, we have an email site where people can send kind, positive words of encouragement and gratitude which we print and forward to the soldiers: Cards4Soldiers@hotmail.com.
 Contact: Pam Friedman at email@example.com.

 To learn more about our Minnesota National Guard Support program, please contact: Pam Friedman.